oiver12/baselhack25_b1/code/backend/README.md

 - `active_question.json` - Current question state
 - `embeddings_cache.json` - Embedding cache

+**Why No Database?**

+We chose file-based JSON persistence over a database for practical reasons:

+1. **Single active question**: The system only tracks one question at a time (`active_question` global variable).
+No need for querying, indexing, or multi-tenant isolation.

+2. **In-memory clustering**: Agglomerative clustering requires repeated iteration over all message embeddings.
+Keeping data in Python lists/dicts avoids database round-trips during compute-heavy operations.

+3. **Simple persistence needs**: Data is saved as full-state snapshots after each operation (see `save_all_questions()` and `save_all_discord_messages()`).
+JSON files provide crash recovery without transaction complexity.

+4. **Hackathon scope**: For BaselHack 2025, avoiding database setup (migrations, connection pooling, ORM) speeds up development.
+Dataset sizes (hundreds of messages) fit comfortably in memory.

+5. **Load-once pattern**: On startup, all data loads into memory (`load_all_discord_messages()`, `load_all_questions()`).
+Runtime access is pure in-memory lookups—exactly what Python dicts/lists excel at.

+JSON files in `data/` serve only for state restoration across restarts.
+The application operates entirely in-memory for performance.

 **Configuration:** Environment variables control clustering thresholds, similarity settings, and Discord integration.
 See `.env` example above.

 ## Tech Stack